 - Finally, it might even be time for you to grab fast passes for Radiator Springs Racers (if your Soarin fast pass allows you to at this point).
 Yes, at this point you might be holding 4 fast passes.

-- All meetup and ride Soarin (so, one group has seen Ana and Elsa and the other group has gotten all your fast passes)
+- All meetup and ride Soarin (so, one group has been on Guardians of the Galaxy and the other group has gotten all your fast passes)

 - Then, head back towards Toy Story Mania.
 I heard Toy Story Mania is getting a fast pass line (Which would change this, and be amazing) but until then, it has a LONG wait and is at the VERY back of the park.
 So, just go and stand in line.
 Your family might be ready for little snack while you’re in line.